afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w6-notes.md

 **Learning Objectives**

-- In this video, we'll discuss how to augment the trajectory rollout algorithm we developed in the previous lesson with a technique known as dynamic windowing.
+- In this lesson, we'll discuss how to augment the trajectory rollout algorithm we developed in the previous lesson with a technique known as dynamic windowing.
 - Dynamic windowing will allow us to place linear and angular acceleration constraints on the vehicle's trajectory, in order to promote comfort as the vehicle progresses between planning cycles.
-- Specifically, by the end of this video, you should be able to add acceleration constraints to the bicycle model derived in course one, and you should be able to modify the trajectory rollout algorithm to accommodate these new constraints using dynamic windowing.
+- Specifically, by the end of this lesson, you should be able to add acceleration constraints to the bicycle model derived in course one, and you should be able to modify the trajectory rollout algorithm to accommodate these new constraints using dynamic windowing.

 **Recall: Kinematic Bicycle Model**